Have you been accused of theft? Before taking part in a police interview, it is crucial that you seek specialist legal advice.

 - The involvement of an item of property

-- The intention to permanently deprive the owner of the item of property
+- The intention to permanently deprive the owner of the property

-If any of these points cannot be proven then the case is likely to be dropped and the defendant acquitted.
+If any of these points cannot be proven then the case is unlikely to succeed and the defendant is entitled to be acquitted and found not guilty

-Similar to burglary, theft is classified an an ‘either way’ offence, meaning it can be heard in either the magistrates’ court or the crown court.
-A case is likely to be referred to the crown court if the value of the goods stolen is high.
+Similar to burglary, theft is classified as an ‘either way’ offence, meaning it can be heard in either the magistrates’ court or the Crown Court.
+A case is likely to be referred to the Crown Court if the value of the goods stolen is high or if the burglary is of a house or dwelling where people live or sleep, such as a hotel room.

 What is the penalty for theft?